-7.2 EVALUES SUBMISSION
+7.2 EVALUE8 SUBMISSION

-7.2.1 Applicant must complete the eValue8 Request for Information submission as specified in Section 8 of this application.
+7.2.1 Applicant must complete eValue8 submission as specified in Attachment K eValue8 Submission.

 7.3 QUALITY IMPROVEMENT STRATEGY

 As part of a Quality Improvement Strategy, identify the mechanisms the Applicant intends to use to promote improvements in health care quality, better prevention and wellness and making care more affordable.
 These mechanisms may include plan designs that reduce barriers or provide incentives for preventive or wellness services.
 The Exchange will give more weight to those responses from Applicants that engage in programs that foster payment and other practices that encourage primary care, care coordination, quality improvement, promoting health equity and reducing costs.